 A new kidney, renewed health

 Recipients and their donors often wonder what happens during the transplant surgery.
 The transplant center staff will explain this in detail, answering any questions you may have.
 In general, both the donor and the recipient are admitted to the hospital the morning of the surgery.
-On average, the surgery takes from two to four hours and patients spend three to seven days in the hospital.
+On average, the surgery takes about four hours and patients spend three to seven days in the hospital.

 What happens during surgery?

 Shortly before going into surgery, medicine is given to the patients to help them relax.
 A general anesthetic is then given.
-The donor and recipient are in adjacent operating rooms.
-The transplant surgeon removes the kidney from the donor and prepares it for transplant into the recipient.
-There, the surgeon connects the renal artery and vein of the new kidney to the recipient’s artery and vein.
+The donor and recipient are in adjoining operating rooms.
+The surgeon removes the donor kidney, flushes it and inspects it before it is taken into the recipient’s room.
+The recipient’s surgeon connects the renal artery and vein of the new kidney to the recipient’s artery and vein.
 This creates blood flow through the kidney, which makes urine.
-The ureter, or tube coming down from the donor kidney, is sewn into the bladder.
-Usually, the new kidney will start working right away.
-Sometimes, it takes several days for the donor kidney to “wake up.”
+The ureter, or tube coming down from the donor kidney, is sewn into the urinary bladder.
+Often, the new kidney will start working right away.
+Sometimes, it takes several days for the donated kidney to “wake up.”